GagMirz/haldi/docs/contribution.md

 If you encounter a bug or have a feature request, please follow the steps below to report an issue:

 1. **Search for existing issues**
-   Before creating a new issue, please check if the issue has already been reported by searching through the [existing issues](https://github.com/GagMirz/haldi/issues).
+   Before creating a new issue, please check if the issue has already been reported by searching through the [existing issues](https://github.com/GagMirz/haldi/issues) or issue exists in [planning kanban Bugs column](https://github.com/users/GagMirz/projects/1).
 This will help avoid duplicates.

 2. **Create a new issue**
    If you don’t find an existing issue, open a new one by clicking on the "New issue" button in the [Issues section](https://github.com/GagMirz/haldi/issues).